 If you are not sure if your child is ready, starting with a longer story style picture book might be the best way to go, considering the amount of text on each page, and the nature of the illustrations – how frequently are illustrations used?
 How detailed are they?
 Are they black and white or full colour?
 These factors can influence a child’s engagement with each book or story.

-I think it is also alright to try a book and if it is not engaging your child, to leave it for another time.
+I think it is also perfectly acceptable to try a book, and if it is not engaging your child to leave it for another time.
 After all, this is what we do as adult readers.
 This has happened to us a few times, most recently with a Paddington Bear collection, and we have left it on the shelf to come back to when (and if) Immy is ready.

 - The Wishing Chair Collection by Enid Blyton, 2002, Egmont Books.

-~ The Magic Faraway Tree by Enid Blyton, Illustrated by Georgina Hargreaves, (our copy is) 2001, Hinkler Books.
+- The Magic Faraway Tree by Enid Blyton, the original is illustrated by Georgina Hargreaves, (our copy is) 2001, Hinkler Books.

-~ The Folk of the Faraway Tree by Enid Blyton, Illustrated by Georgina Hargreaves, (our copy is) 1986, Budget Books.
+- The Folk of the Faraway Tree by Enid Blyton, the original is illustrated by Georgina Hargreaves, our copy is 1986, Budget Books.

 - The Many Adventures of Winnie the Pooh: A Classic Disney Treasury, 1998, Penguin Books.